scattering/RAG-ICP-CLUSTERING/README.md

 # Configure the MCP server

-The file `config.json` contains a list of MCP servers that will be made available for your local Open WevUI instance:
+The file `config.json` contains a list of MCP servers that will be made available for your local Open WebUI instance:

-- `search_database.py`: python tool that searches a RAG vector database
-- `lattice_calculator.py`: python tool that provides motor coordinates based on reciprocal space coordinates
+  search_database.py: Python tool that searches a RAG vector database lattice_calculator.py: Python tool that provides motor coordinates based on reciprocal space coordinates PDFtoMD.py: Python tool that converts PDF documents to Markdown createdb_AI.py: Python tool that creates and initializes an AI database control_AI.py: Python tool that manages embeddings and database control operations remove_credits.py: Python tool that removes credits from documents or data entries onechunkdoc.py: Python tool that combines document chunks into a single chunk for processing clustering.py: Python tool that performs document clustering clusterhierarchy.py: Python tool that generates hierarchical clustering of documents

 # Start the MCP server
 Run: `cd RAG-ICP-CLUSTERING/nist-chat-main/resources/mcp_server`